TheCatLady/docker-qnap-pushover/README.md

 ## Building Locally

-If you would like to make modifications to the code, you can build the Docker image yourself instead of pulling the [image available on Docker Hub](https://hub.docker.com/r/thecatlady/qnap-pushover).
+If you would like to make modifications to the code, you can build the Docker image yourself instead of pulling the pre-built image available from [GitHub Container Registry (GHCR)](https://github.com/users/TheCatLady/packages/container/package/qnap-pushover) or [Docker Hub](https://hub.docker.com/r/thecatlady/qnap-pushover).

 ```bash
 git clone https://github.com/TheCatLady/docker-qnap-pushover.git